-- BREATHABLE MICRO MOSQUITO MESH - Ultra-thin NO-SEE-UM polyester micro-mesh fabric keeps you safe from the smallest insects and mosquitoes - letting fresh air in while keeping bugs out!
-Freestanding design is easy to set up and take down.
-Built for the Brazilian Amazon, the Colorado 3-season dome family tent will keep you comfortable and protected from heat, rain and wind
+- BREATHABLE MICRO MESH – Featuring ultra-thin polyester micro-mesh fabric on all 3 sides, the roof, and a wide door the air will easily flow through it; Built for the Brazilian Amazon, the Colorado 3-season dome family tent will keep you comfortable and protected from heat, rain, and wind

-- HEAVY DUTY ANTI FUNGUS FLOOR MATERIAL - Seamless, anti-fungal polyethylene with a silver-coated inner layer to prevents leaks, keeping you dry and protected.
-The flooring has a unique bathtub-style construction barrier, designed to ensure so you won't wake up in a puddle!
-CPAI-84 fire retardant rainfly comes with a zipped stuff bag and ID label to personalize your tent.
+- ALL-WEATHER PROTECTION – This family camping tent is made of polyethylene with a silver-coated inner layer to prevent leaks; The flooring has a unique bathtub-style construction barrier designed to ensure so you won’t wake up in a puddle

 Kelty’s streamlined Salida model comes with a full rain-fly and is available in 1, 2, and 4 person sizes.